Tips on Getting to Sleep Faster

 I’ve had trouble sleeping all of my life.
 When I was a little kid it was hard for me to fall asleep.
 So I started rolling and rocking back and forth on my bed, fists clenched so if there was a “bad man” after me, I would punch him, even if I was asleep.
 It turns out that rocking and swaying is a great calming mechanism for kids.
 I was just a little ahead of my time!

 Later, in college I used to listen to classical or piano music—George Winston usually—and I could drift off to that.
 I still do that sometimes; the soothing notes roll over me and help me relax.
-Recently, with all the talk about mindfulness, I’ve been trying different techniques like, you know, breathing.
+But headphones are not that comfy to fall asleep with.
+Recently, I've tried hard to be present, to learn about mindfulness.
+I’ve been trying different techniques like, you know, breathing.
 OK, it’s not exactly new, in fact, it’s been used for centuries in yoga and Buddhism; but it does help.

 Controlled breathing and mindfulness usually helps

 Let’s try it: deep breath in through the belly to the count of four, hold for a count or two and breathe out through your mouth to the count of four again.
 Repeat this four times.
 Controlled breathing, like what you just practiced, reduces stress, increases alertness and boosts your immune system.
 Science is providing evidence that the benefits of this ancient practice are real.
 Studies have found, for example, that breathing practices can help reduce symptoms associated with anxiety, insomnia, post-traumatic stress disorder, depression and attention deficit disorder.
 In simple terms when you breathe deeply, your nervous system—which controls unconscious processes such as heart rate, digestion and the body’s stress response—calms down and slows everything down.